geirawsm/swaylockcomics/README.md

 ## How to use

-Run the script by passing a comic as the first variable, like so: `./i3lock_comics.py lunch` If you use multiple displays, the script will only place the comic strip on your primary screen.
+Run the script by passing a comic as the first variable, like so: `./i3lock_comics.py lunch` If you don't have any preference, just run `./i3lock_comics.py` to get a random comic.

+If you use multiple displays, the script will only place the comic strip on your primary screen.

 If the script can't fetch a comic because of net problems, it will use a previous strip from the same comic, if it can find one in the `strips`-folder.